Skip to content

 We award cultural activity grants at our discretion to associations and private individuals in Riihimäki.
 The operating grant is intended for associations engaged in art and cultural activities for the current year.

-• the ratio of the association's own fundraising to the association's entire budget (the grant can be a maximum of 1/3 of the association's expenses for cultural activities)
+to the association's entire budget, in which case the grant can be a maximum of 1/3 of the association's expenses for cultural activities.
+The association must submit the requested attachments in connection with the grant application.

-• to publication costs
+• publication costs,

 • for equipment and work equipment purchases and